JimHagan/fetch_entities/README.md

 What Happens:

-1. The script reads the configuration from config.py.
+1. The program reads the configuration from config.py.
-2. It fetches entities from each account, using pagination to handle large datasets.
+2. It fetches entities from each account, using `pagination` to handle large datasets.
+3. The program will use as many threads as you specify (see below for details)
 4. Progress bars show the fetching and writing progress.
 5. Output files are created in the same directory.

+### Optimizing with more threads
-*TIP*  It is possible to optimize the run by setting the `max_threads` parameter.
+It is possible to optimize the run by setting the `max_threads` parameter.

 By default this is set to `1` however the following example would set it to `2` so if you are running it against 2 accounts it will process both simultaneously.